Rohan62442/webb/README.md

 # Webb

-Webb is an installer for web applications based on GNOME's Epiphany web browser, which is now simply known as [Web] (https://wiki.gnome.org/Apps/Web).
-It makes installation and removal of these applications fairly easy and accessible via the command-line.
+Webb is a script for managing web applications based on GNOME's Epiphany web browser, which is now simply known as [Web] (https://wiki.gnome.org/Apps/Web).
+It makes creating and managing these applications fairly easy and accessible via the Terminal.
 Just use this:

   ` webb -i webapp1 webapp2 ...`